Elisif's Photo Blog

 Commonwealth Building Inc. launches new website with photos by Elisif Photography!

 Winter is leaving!
 The sun already feels warmer and I'm ready for spring.
 Now is a great time to schedule your photography needs for the next few months.
-Send me an email or call me to so we can book a time convenient for both of us.
+Send me an email or call so we can book a time convenient for both of us.

 Business is going well.
 2020 turned out to be my third best year ever as a photography business!
 I'm looking forward to even better things in 2021.
 This year has started off well, with my busiest March ever.